TehLowLow/Adrenalina-by-Cranio-Creations-project-by-Gadolini-Mombellli-Nicolo/README.md

 The rules of the game are quite extended, but can be summarized in a couple of fundamentals:

 1. Each player has 10 hitpoints.
 After a player loses all of them, he dies and respawns.
-2. In a signle match, respawns are finite.
+2. In a single match, respawns are finite.
 After that, the game ends and the player with highest score wins.
 3. Players can travel from room to room, and can shoot or hit only visible players.
 4. If either a weapon or a power-up says so, rule 3 can be deceived :+1:.
 5. Each player can have only three weapons simultaneously.